 My loss comes back to me when I least expect it.
 I might see a novelty key chain with Caroline’s name on it.
 There’s a Caroline Avenue I pass on my way to work each day.
 Oh yeah, and there’s that Neil Diamond song you’ve probably heard a million times.
 Gets me every time.

 The folks at Share do wonderful work for Dads like you and me.
 I hope that you’ll take a moment this Father’s Day and consider giving whatever you can to help them do even more.
 Please click here to donate to help Share help us.
+I know Father’s Day can be tough, but I also know that memories are beautiful.
+I wish you gentle thoughts today and every day.

 Sincerely,